SO MANY IN THIS PERISHING WORLD ARE JUST RUSHING BLINDLY TO A PLACE THAT THEY DO NOT KNOW WHAT AWAITS.

 Salvation is a gifted thing, given free by Jesus who is unseen but the lusts of the flesh (meaning all) are all around us, seen by all and so easily besets us and we are constantly swayed by them.
 How much easier is it to follow or give in to the things that are seen in preference to that which is unseen?
 It now becomes a matter of how much we value salvation and it is the most valuable thing we could ever acquire.
 And until you realise that, not much will change.
 Salvation is a gift from Jesus through His sacrifice on the cross but it doesn't mean that it is unconditional - yes He loves us unconditionally (love compelled Him to endure the cross) but salvation is conditional upon continuing, and that is the requirement that makes it conditional.
 If you stop continuing after being saved by no longer believing, what do you think Jesus might say - why did I put myself through it?
 It is only by rejecting Him in disbelief and not returning before your death that will seal your fate.
 So take it with both hands and hold fast to the gift He has given you.

-A couple of verses from a hymn that you might like,
+A couple of verses from a hymn that explains it,

 Was it for me He wept and prayed,